 When deciding the issue of custody, the court will base the decision on what’s in the best interest of the child based upon all evidence provided to the court such as the wishes of the parents, the needs of the child, the relationship with each parent and other family members, which parent will allow meaningful access, the living environment, relocation issues, the mental and physical health of all parties, and the wishes of the child.

-The well being of your children is probably one of your top priorities in life.
-Protecting them from harm during a divorce can be a difficult task.
-When facing a challenging custody dispute, the assistance of an experienced child custody lawyer during a divorce, can be invaluable in helping you find the resolutions you need to move forward while providing for your family's safety and well-being.
-The Law Office of Steven C Benke represents mothers and fathers with a wide variety of custody and visitation issues.
+The wellbeing of your children is probably one of your top priorities in life.
+Protecting them from harm during a divorce can be a difficult task, and a child custody attorney is meant to help from a legal standpoint.
+When facing a challenging custody dispute, the assistance of an experienced child custody lawyer during a divorce, can be invaluable in helping you find the resolutions you need to move forward while providing for your family’s safety and well-being.
+The Law Office Of Steven C. Benke represents mothers and fathers with a wide variety of custody and visitation issues.
 Our experience includes handling custody matters related to parents going through a divorce, common law marriage, military divorce, visitation arrangements, and those needing modifications to their current custody court order.

-You should obtain a court order for custody when you are separated but not divorcing, when you are divorcing, or when a paternity or legitimzation suit has been filed.
+You should obtain a court order for custody when you are separated but not divorcing, when you are divorcing, or when a paternity or legitimization suit has been filed.

 We have an experienced staff that can handle every type of custody matter, including:

 - Motions to deny visitation